Hampstead and Westminster Hockey Club

 The Senior Performance Coaches continued to select players from the Junior club to play EHL National League hockey (Premier Division (Men's & Ladies 1s) and Conference East (Men's & Ladies 2s)).

-Jake Glew at 15 years of age become the youngest Men’s player to take part in the EHL Premier Division, and the youngest to score a goal in the EHL PremierDivision.
+At 15 years of age, Jake Glew became the youngest HWHC men’s player to take part in the EHL Premier Division, and the youngest to score a goal in the Premier Division.

-The club had another successful year on the international stage, with many junior, senior and masters members representing England, Scotland, Wales, Ireland, Great Britain, South Africa, U.S.A., Australia and New Zealand at junior (U16 & U18), age-group (U21), senior and masters (O40, O45, O50, O55, O60 & O70) levels.
+The club had another successful year on the international hockey stage, with many junior, senior and masters members representing England, Scotland, Wales, Ireland, Great Britain, South Africa, U.S.A., Australia and New Zealand at junior (U16 & U18), age-group (U21), senior and masters (O40, O45, O50, O55, O60 & O70) levels.

 Our Partners